By Brian Tucker

 What do you think about being part of the canon of punk/hardcore/rock and roll music that everyone from skaters to young adults can relate to on some level?

-The cover art for the debut, skaters on old cars, where did that picture come from and why did you use it?
+The cover art for the debut, skaters on old cars, where did that picture come from?

 The knucklehead with the mohawk is actually Greg, our bass player as a high school punk living in L.A.
 There are several little Easter eggs on that record – the lettering on the back was done by David Hayes, who was involved with Lookout! and then Very Small.
 The music on the debut was more hopeful and some of us were starting to hit 40 and looking back and it all kind of tied together perfectly.